It's Not Hypnotherapy.

 And yet here you are.

 Your nervous system learned this pattern from a specific event.
-It stored it not as a memory you can access and reason with, but as a programme — a set of coordinates running silently underneath everything you do.
+It stored it not as a memory you can access and reason with but as a programme — running silently underneath everything, firing in 74 milliseconds.
+Before a single conscious thought.
+Before any technique can reach it.

 Nobody has shown you this before.
 Not because it wasn’t findable.